thomasStewartmillar/School-Projects/README.md

 # School Projects
- Repository for past school work, may edit and improve in future Last update 01/11/2021
+ Repository for past school work, nice to have snapshots to gauge progress over time.
+May edit and improve projects in future

+Last update 20/11/2022